Exchange Hotel (Gordonsville, Virginia): Civil War

 In March 1862, because of its strategic location, the Exchange Hotel became part of the Gordonsville Receiving Hospital, admitting more than 23,000 sick and wounded in less than a year.
 The wounded and dying from nearby battlefields such as Cedar Mountain, Chancellorsville, Trevilian Station, Mine Run, Brandy Station, and the Wilderness were brought by the trainloads.
 Although this was primarily a Confederate facility, the hospital treated the wounded from both sides.
 Twenty-six Union soldiers died here.
 By war's end more than 70,000 men had been treated at the Gordonsville Receiving Hospital and just over 700 would be buried on its surrounding grounds.
 The scene of untold agony and death, the building survived the conflict.

 After the war

-In the reconstruction period, this hospital served the newly freed slaves as a Freedman's Bureau Hospital.
+In the reconstruction period, this hospital served newly free people who were previously enslaved as a Freedman's Bureau Hospital.
 As the United States healed and the railroads boomed, this graceful building again became a hotel and enjoyed a fine reputation until the 1940s when it went into decline.